Rafael Devers Preview, Player Props: Red Sox vs. Rays

 Rafael Devers At The Plate

-- Devers has picked up an RBI in 41.2% of his games this year, with two or more RBI in 15.5% of his games.
-He has also plated three or more runs in nine contests.
+- Devers has an RBI in 61 of 149 games this year, with multiple RBI in 23 of them.
+He has also driven home three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.